Roost to Run: The Elements of Perfect Chicken Coop Design

 Cozy Bedding Choices

-Choosing the right bedding for your coop is essential for your chickens’ comfort and hygiene.
+Choosing the right bedding for your coop is essential for your chickens’ comfort and wellbeing.

 Pine Shavings: The Old Tried-and-True Standard

-Embrace the aromatic allure of pine shavings in your chicken coop.
+Pine shavings will make your chicken coop smell great.
 There is a reason pine shavings have stood the test of time.

 Benefits of pine shavings:

-• Natural Odor Control: Pine has a pleasant aroma that helps control coop odors, leaving your chicken habitat smelling fresh.
+• Naturally Eliminates Odors: Pine has a pleasant aroma that helps eliminate coop smells, leaving your chicken habitat smelling clean.

-• Soft and Comfortable: The softness of pine shavings provides a comfortable bedding surface, inviting your hens to rest and relax.
+• So Soft and Comfy: Pine shavings are a soft bedding material that makes your hens want to rest and relax.

 • Absorbent Power: Pine shavings absorb moisture, keep the coop dry, and minimize the risk of bacterial growth.